SQream/sqream_docs/reference/sql/sql_statements/utility_commands/shutdown_server.rst

 .. note:: Setting ``is_graceful`` to ``false`` and defining the ``timeout`` value shuts the server down mid-query after the defined time.

-It is possible to pass as the second argument the timeout in minutes after which a forceful shutdown will run, regardless of the progression of the graceful shutdown.
+It is possible to pass as the second argument the timeout in minutes after which a forceful shutdown will run after defining the graceful shutdown value, regardless of the progression of the graceful shutdown.

-**Comment** - *How can the above be true given the following, "Note that running forced shutdown with a timeout, i.e. select shutdown_server(false, 30) will return an error message; forced shutdown has no timeout timer"?*

 Note that you set the timeout value using the ``defaultGracefulShutdownTimeoutMinutes`` flag in Studio.

 For more information, see :ref:`graceful_shutdown`.